-66 Scheme members are free to choose their target level of reserves ahead of each maintenance period subject to the following constraints:

-- a minimum threshold for reserves targets of £nil: - reserves targets set in multiples of £10 million; and - ceilings for reserves targets (as described below). - Scheme members are subject to interest penalties if, at the end of a maintenance period, their average reserves balance over the period falls outside a range around their point targets.
-The Bank has currently set this range at \pm 1%.(26) This should be sufficiently large to absorb likely errors in the Bank's liquidity forecast on the final day of the maintenance period.
-The Bank keeps the size of the range under review. - Given the possibility of high demand for reserves,(27) the Bank sets ceilings on individual institutions' reserves targets with the following objectives: - ensuring that there are sufficient aggregate reserves for the Bank's objectives to be achieved: - avoiding an excessive level of aggregate reserves, which might require a very large stock of refinancing via short-term OMOs, potentially putting pressure on collateral markets: - ensuring that a broad range of eligible banks and building societies are able to hold a meaningful level of reserves if they so choose, thereby encouraging a wide distribution of reserves across the banking system; and - giving settlement banks the opportunity to use reserves as a source of intra-day liquidity in the Bank's RTGS system supporting the CHAPS http://fsahandbook.info/FSA/handbook/LI/2005/2005_51.pdf.
-The Sterling Stock Liquidity Regime applies to large UK retail banks.
+- 74 Scheme members are free to choose their target level of reserves ahead of each maintenance period subject to the following constraints. - a minimum threshold for reserves targets of £nil; - reserves targets set in multiples of £10 million; and - ceilings for reserves targets (as described below). - 75 Scheme members are subject to interest penalties if, at the end of a maintenance period, their average reserves balance over the period falls outside a range around their point targets.
+This range is usually set at +/- 1%.
+That should be sufficiently large to absorb likely errors in the Bank's liquidity forecast on the final day of the maintenance period.
+The Bank keeps the size of the range under review. - The Bank sets ceilings on individual institutions' reserves targets with the following objectives: - ensuring that there are sufficient aggregate reserves for the Bank's objectives to be achieved; - avoiding an excessive level of aggregate reserves, which might require a very large stock of refinancing via short-term OMOs, potentially putting pressure on collateral markets; - ensuring that a broad range of eligible banks and building societies are able to hold a meaningful level of reserves if they so choose, thereby